elliotherriman/website/writing.md

 *This was new to me too, once.*

-On first dates, temptations, and garlic.
+On first dates, sharp teeth, and predation.

 **[To Wherever She'll Be](https://www.elliotherriman.com/prose/towherever)** (3000 words)